Start-up Stars – The annual HSBC awards

 The event would have been inspiring to any aspiring entrepreneur.
 On presenting an award to Flexlife Duncan Bannatyne commented on what a privilege it was to be able to come back and give a prize to a start-up company and help celebrate the entrepreneurial spirit, since he too had once been in the same position.

 Martha Lane Fox (Chairman of “Lucky Voice” and Chairman of “Antigone”) also presented one of the prizes and took a moment to comment on how there weren’t many women being awarded.
 Perhaps she intended to throw down the gauntlet to aspiring business women.
 Though it is worth noting that the overall winner (Karen McQuade) was in fact a business woman.

 Lord Digby Jones was especially entertaining.
 During speaking to him, he mentioned how he is very much in favour of trying to support UK manufacturing.
 As a result – he has been offered by an unnamed TV station the opportunity to present a new series in the style of “Sir John Harvey Jones” programmes, where UK manufacturing will be celebrated and shown that we can still compete with the world.

 The night was a smashing success and it was nice to see successful start-up companies being rewarded and having all their hard work acknowledged.
-If you have a company idea and want to get started, perhaps be in with a chance of winning next years awards, let The Company Warehouse help you on your way.
-We offer all kinds of services for new companies, everything from company registration to domain names, websites, logo design, accounting software and much, much more.
-Why not pay us a visit at www.TheCompanyWarehouse.co.uk and see what the future has to offer for you!
+If you have a company idea and want to get started, perhaps be in with a chance of winning next years awards, let The Company Warehouse help you to start a business.
+We offer all kinds of services for new companies, everything from registering a company name, setting up as a sole trader, setting up a community interest company to domain names, websites, logo design, accounting software and much, much more.